 Trust is important in any retrospective, even more when you are dealing with people’s feelings and emotions.
 The team members have to feel safe to be open; as a facilitator you have to make clear that what is being said will remain within the team.
 It is also up to the team what they want to do with it, even if they decide that they do not want to take action.

 As a facilitator you have to respect the opinions of the team members, and also assure that they respect each other.
 If people start blaming or accusing, please remind them that the purpose of a retrospective is to understand what happened and learn from it.
 Remember them of the retrospective prime directive.

 It’s important to deal with the issues that are brought up.
 People reach out, and take risks by discussing them, they have to feel rewarded by the fact that something is done by team with it.
 The team members have to leave the room feeling that they have been heard and understood, and have th feeling that they can solve the issues as a team.

 The power of a 1 word retrospective

-The 1 word retrospective technique is often considered as a checking exercise, to get the team members ready for the retrospective.
-But if the team has major problems, then this 1 word check in and the discussion that follows is the retrospective!
+The one-word retrospective technique is often considered as a checking exercise, to get the team members ready for the retrospective.
+But if the team has major problems, then this one-word exercise check in and the discussion that follows is the retrospective!
 It is an effective way for the team to discuss what is hampering them, and agree on how to deal with it and get it out of the way.
 And that is what retrospectives are all about!